 - Hyperping is the best option if you want monitoring, on-call, and status pages in one tool with predictable pricing.
 Starts at $24/mo flat-rate, no per-user fees.

 - Better Stack is the strongest choice for teams that want monitoring, logs, and incident management unified.
-Free tier available, then $29/mo+.
+Paid plans start at $29/mo with modular add-ons.

 - incident.io is ideal for Slack-centric teams that want to manage the full incident lifecycle without leaving Slack.
-Starts at ~$16/user/mo.
+Team plan starts at ~$15/user/mo plus a per-on-call-user add-on.

-- Rootly fits mid-market and enterprise teams that need highly automated incident response workflows with deep integrations.
-Custom pricing.
+- Rootly fits fast-growing mid-market and enterprise teams that want AI-native, Slack-first incident response with deep automation.
+Incident Response Essentials starts around $20/user/mo.

-- Squadcast is the most affordable per-user option with a free tier for up to 5 users and Pro at $9/user/mo.
+- Squadcast (now part of SolarWinds) is the most affordable per-user option for DevOps teams, with a free plan for up to 5 users and Pro at $12/user/mo.

 Why you should trust this guide